ONSdigital/monthly-business-survey-results/docs/contributor_guide/CONTRIBUTING.md

 need, for example meets the definition of done on the Jira ticket.
 Pull requests must be reviewed by at least one member of the team before merging.
 Reviews should follow the [pull request template](pr-template).
 If we want review on code that does not yet meet the definition of done, we open a draft pull request.
-Once a branch has been reviewed and merged, the person who merged it then deletes the branch.
-#TODO: do we have a preference between squash and non-squash merges?
+Once a branch has been reviewed, it can be merged.
+We prefer to use squash merges, in order to simplify the `main` branch commit history.
+After merging the feature branch should be deleted.

 ### Markdown